bertiqwerty/rvimage/README.md

 # If you do not want to use the temporary directory of your OS, you can add something else.
 # tmpdir =
 [ssh_cfg]
-# After the application started you can change the remote folder.
+# After the application started you cannot change the remote folder.
 For local folders, this is possible.
 remote_folder_path = "folder on your server"
 address = "address of your server" user = "your username"